-The focus of the Institute for Biologically inspired materials (BIMat), headed by Univ.
+The focus of the Institute of Biologically inspired materials (BIMat), headed by Univ.
 Prof. Erik Reimhult, is on developing nanomaterial science for application to biological and medical problems and to create novel “smart” materials and structures inspired by assembly principles observed in biological systems.
 The basis for this research is that a thorough control and understanding of the chemical and physical properties of mostly nanoscale building blocks on multiple length scales is necessary in order to investigate and utilize the governing principles of assembly into both biological and bioinspired superstructures.
 Thus, we aim to understand and control those properties, from molecular groups at interfaces, to molecular monolayers, with particular focus on interfacial polymers; from the colloidal properties of nanoparticles to the long-range interactions of particle assemblies and cells at interfaces, with particular focus on lipid membranes and other liquid-liquid interfaces.

 The methodological concepts we employ to reach this aim have three main pillars: